 All of this has meant that inbound marketing has grown stronger over the last ten years.💪🏻.

-Marketers are now actively working with elements such as blogging, SEO, PPC and email nurturing to attract potential customers to their product and website with the goal of turning them into leads that ultimately help sales win customers.
+Marketers are now actively working with elements such as how to start a blog, copywriting, SEO, PPC and email nurturing to attract potential customers to their product and website with the goal of turning them into leads that ultimately help sales win customers.

 Sales vs Marketing: the eternal struggle